 POPE Initiatives is committed to bringing together the collective, experienced intellect grounded in multiple disciplines for the purpose of developing the best possible approaches to unreached people group initiatives.
-The following people make up our “Partnering Consultants.”
+The following people make up our “Consulting Team.”
 They have agreed to assist with strategy formulation in the specific area indicated, but also with overall shaping of global Great Commission efforts.
 These are the “thinkers” currently in “Our Tank” and are available to consult your Great Commission efforts

 Alan Anderstrom – Leadership Development